-- Sharpening a distinctive perspective: The colleges will excel in studying the intersection of global cultures and community sustainability, leavened by the commitments of the Catholic intellectual life. - Fostering exceptional learning communities: The colleges will excel in promoting the integration of professional and personal lives through expanded opportunities for interdisciplinary experiential learning. - Promoting personal development: The colleges will excel, individually and coordinately, in cultivating and reflecting on the social, spiritual and physical development of men and women. - Cultivating awareness of vocation: The colleges will excel in strengthening the individual and communal vocation of all, informed by the Catholic intellectual tradition, Benedictine values, ecumenism and respect for diverse cultures. - Deepening the work of justice and peace: The colleges will excel in fostering understanding of Catholic social teachings and consequent action to improve the well-being of the under-served, enhance overall community life and protect the environment.
+- Sharpening a distinctive perspective: The colleges will excel in studying the intersection of global cultures and community sustainability, leavened by the commitments of the Catholic intellectual life. - Fostering exceptional learning communities: The colleges will excel in promoting the integration of professional and personal lives through expanded opportunities for interdisciplinary experiential learning.

+- Promoting personal development: The colleges will excel, individually and coordinately, in cultivating and reflecting on the social, spiritual and physical development of men and women. - Cultivating awareness of vocation: The colleges will excel in strengthening the individual and communal vocation of all, informed by the Catholic intellectual tradition, Benedictine values, ecumenism and respect for diverse cultures. - Deepening the work of justice and peace: The colleges will excel in fostering understanding of Catholic social teachings and consequent action to improve the well-being of the under-served, enhance overall community life and protect the environment.

-(Approved by CSB Board of Trustees and OSB Board of Regents, May 2001; reaffirmed by Saint John's Board of Trustees, 2012)
+(Approved by Board of Trustees and Board of Regents, May 2001)